manadream/electronics-blog/_posts/electronics/2025-11-9-240p-test-suite-on-a-raspberry-pi-for-crt-testing-calibration-repair.md

 1. Open the SD card partition labelled `LAKKA_DISK` in your file manager.
 2. Navigate to the folder `.config/retroarch/config/` (you may need to access it as root/admin).
-3. Create the folder `FCEUmm` and place the following text in a file called `FCEUmm.cfg` in the `FCEUmm` folder you just created (this is the NES core that will be used).
+3. Create the folder `QuickNES` and place the following text in a file called `QuickNES.cfg` in the `QuickNES` folder you just created (this is the NES core that will be used).
 ```
 aspect_ratio_index = "23"
 custom_viewport_height = "224"